Kurzban Kurzban Tetzeli & Pratt | Attorneys At Law

 Depending on the circumstances, it may be possible in Florida to sue for interference with a business relationship even if it is not based on a specific contract.

-Don’t Wait; Call Our Offices Today
+Don’t Wait; Call Our Florida Offices Today

 If your Miami-area business has been harmed by the tortious interference of a competitor, our team can help you get the best possible results.
 Contact our Coral Gables-based attorneys today for a free consultation at 305-744-5888 or fill out our contact form.